 Stoick calls Alvin to see him at Haddock House.
 In the presence of Halvar, Gobber, and Spitelout, Stoick delivers a tongue lashing, excoriating Alvin for renegade behavior and telling him he’s facing solemn charges.
 Alvin, guilty but defensive, counters with his capture and killing of Oswald’s men.
 Halvar gives Alvin an exile of one year.
 Alvin, infuriated, blames Stoick, and brings up Stoick’s past wrongs against him.
 Stoick, who now knows he loves Valka, loses his temper and calls Alvin a renegade member of the tribe.
 Further words are exchanged.
 Alvin is cast out of clan Larssen and blames Stoick.
 He departs Berk, wanting to believe himself wronged, but knowing it is justified.

 Halvar and Gobber counsel Stoick, reminding him that whether Alvin is his friend or not, he is a danger and detriment to the Hooligan tribe on Berk.
-Halvar’s decision may return to bite him.
+Halvar’s decision may return to bite Stoick.
 Stoick knows, but hates Alvin for his actions, especially the risk to Valka.
 The friendship between Alvin and Stoick suffers enormous damage.
 Gobber acts as a sounding board for Stoick.

 Stoick feels guilty, though only part of the blame is his.
 He failed to clearly state Alvin must deliver her to the safe place, not simply safety.
 He did not instruct Alvin to return immediately.
 He doubts his leadership and believes the relationship with clan Jorgenson cannot be repaired in his generation.
 Still, he wants Valka, and sets out to repair the damage, though he cannot undo the deeds.
 Spitelout watches Stoick ripping himself apart, and speaks privately to the Jorgenson clanhead, detailing the events of Oswald’s Battle.
 The clanhead speaks with Halvar, who affirms Spitelout’s account.
 Several months later, Stoick sees a thaw in the relationship between the Haddocks and Jorgensons.
 This is the first instance of Spitelout fighting for his brother.
 Spitelout unintentionally takes the place Halvar wanted Flint to have—that of a strong and worthy support for Stoick, and someone to fight beside him.
 Gobber has filled this spot for years, but Halvar sees his wish for Stoick come true twice, with Gobber and Spitelout.